Canada's Kevin Drury secures ski-cross silver at World Cup race in Alberta | CBC Sports

 Toronto native lone Canadian to climb podium on 1st day of competition in Nakiska

-Toronto's Kevin Drury earned a silver medal Friday in men's World Cup ski cross behind victor David Mobaerg of Sweden.

-Drury was the lone Canadian to make a final in the first of two races at Nakiska resort west of Calgary.
+Drury says his leg is fully healed and doesn't slow him down, but he lost training days to rehabilitating it in 2021.
+His first pass down a ski cross course following the injury was a November training run in China.

+"I was about 35 days behind the rest of my team," Drury said.
+"I've just been trying to build back up to my top speed, build my confidence up on the track, finding balance in my aggression.
+It's starting to trend in the right direction."

 Germany's Tobias Mueller was third.
+Drury was the only Canadian to reach a final Friday.

+The top two skiers in each elimination-round heat advance.
+After handily winning his quarter-final, Drury outmuscled Bastien Midol of France in a semifinal turn to take second and move onto the four-man final.

+"I felt him when he went inside on that last turn to what we call the GS section and I just kind of said to myself 'no, I'm not backing off,"' Drury said.

 Sweden's Sandra Naeslund took the four-woman final ahead of runner-up Fanny Smith of Switzerland and Daniela Maier of Germany in third.

-Ottawa's Hannah Schmidt was the top Canadian woman in fifth.
-Teammate Courtney Hoffos of Windermere, B.C., placed sixth.
+Ottawa's Hannah Schmidt was the top Canadian woman in fifth, and teammate Courtney Hoffos of Windermere, B.C., placed sixth.

-Saturday's second World Cup at Nakiska is the host Canadian team's last tune up race before Beijing's Winter Olympics next month.

-Canada won't travel to two World Cups in Sweden next week because of COVID-19 concerns.
+Seven Canadian women were among the 16 advancing out of Thursday's qualifying, but their ranks were beset by bad luck Friday.

+Olympic gold medallist Marielle Thompson of Whistler, B.C., got hung up on the rollers coming out of the start gate and didn't make it out of her quarter-final.

 Comments